 |Virtual classroom – using Adobe Connect|

 There are a number of other learning technologies that can enhance the online learning experience for students.
-If you are planning on using another platform not listed above, check with a CLIPP Learning Designer or CLIPP Learning Technology Support staff BEFORE you set anything up - just to make sure there are appropriate supports for both staff and students in its integration for learning.
-For more information, contact CLIPP.
+If you are planning on using another platform not listed above, check with a Learning Designer or Learning Technology Support staff before you set anything up - just to make sure there are appropriate supports for both staff and students in its integration for learning.
+For more information, contact CAD.

 Resources, strategies or assistance

-- Contact your School’s CLIPP Learning Designer or L&T Tech Support liaison for support in choosing the right technology tool to engage your students with learning.
+- Contact your Learning Designer or L&T Technology support liaison via the CAD job portal for support in choosing the right technology tool to engage your students with learning.